mosparo/wordpress-plugin/README.md

 -----

 ## Description
-The WordPress plugin adds the needed functionality to your WordPress website to use mosparo in your forms.
+The WordPress plugin adds the required functionality to your WordPress website to use mosparo in your forms.
 This plugin is compatible with the WordPress comments, Contact Form 7, Ninja Forms and WPForms.

 ## Requirements